 - If you’re really looking for a soaking, try Grizzly River Run.
 Rarely does anyone escape without at least one article of clothing sopping wet.

-- Princess Dot Puddle Park is the perfect play space for a good drenching.
+- Princess Dot Puddle Park at bug’s land is the perfect play space for a good drenching.
 Bring an extra change of clothes!

 - Splash Mountain includes 3 dips and a massive waterfall…you will get wet!